Weight Annotation in Information Extraction: Evaluation Problems

 \subsection{Best Weight Evaluation}

 In many semirings, the domain is naturally ordered by some relation.
-For instance, the domain of the probability semiring is $\R^+$, which is ordered by the $\leq$-relation.
+For instance, the domain of the probability semiring is $\Q^+$, which is ordered by the $\leq$-relation.
 This motivates evaluation problems, where one is interested in some kind of optimization of the weight.
 We start by giving the definition of an ordered semiring.\footnote{Note that the following definition slightly deviates from the definition by Droste and Kuich~\cite{Droste09}.
 We require the order to be linear, as the maximal weight would otherwise not be well defined.}

-\begin{definition}[{\normalfont similar to Droste and Kuich~\cite{Droste09}}] A commutative monoid $(\srd, \srplus, \srzero)$ is \emph{ordered} if it is equipped with a linear order $\linorder$ preserved by the $\srplus$ operation.
+\begin{defi}[{\normalfont similar to Droste and Kuich~\cite{Droste09}}] A commutative monoid $(\srd, \srplus, \srzero)$ is \emph{ordered} if it is equipped with a linear order $\linorder$ preserved by the $\srplus$ operation.
 An ordered monoid is \emph{positively ordered} if $\srzero \linorder a$ for all $a \in \srd$.
-A semiring $\sr$ is \emph{(positively) ordered} if the additive monoid is (positively) ordered and multiplication with elements $\srzero \linorder a$ preserves the order. \end{definition} We consider the following two problems.
+A semiring $\sr$ is \emph{(positively) ordered} if the additive monoid is (positively) ordered and multiplication with elements $\srzero \linorder a$ preserves the order. \end{defi} We consider the following two problems.

 \algproblem{1.5cm}{\textsc{Threshold}}{Regular annotator $A$ over an ordered semiring, document $\doc \in \docs$, and a weight $w \in \K$.}{Is there a tuple $\tup$ with $w \linorder \repspnrk{A}{\K}(\doc)(\tup)$?} \computeproblem{1.5cm}{\textsc{MaxTuple}}{Regular annotator $A$ over an ordered semiring and a document $\doc \in \docs$.}{Compute a tuple with maximal weight, if it exists.}